-The night shift starts at 1900 and the hospital cafeteria closes at 1900 too.
-Thank God, Dunkin Donut (DD) is inside the hospital vicinity that closes around 8 pm, then reopen at 0400.
-The night shift staff cannot afford to go to the Starbucks run because it is out of the hospital boundary.
-The most near SB closes at 10PM.
-Does anybody have time to get the coffee while everybody is busy?
-Both DD and SB don’t have the idea how much money they are losing by not serving coffee to the night shift staff.
-Sometimes, one of us will look at the clock and remind us, “oh my god it’s already midnight”.
-All of us take this reminder in a positive way, “DD will be open soon”.
-Aroma smell of coffee and donuts remind us like we have sat in heaven and talk to God.
-However, nobody has time to get the coffee when DD opens.
-Of course, this is the prime time for the ED staff handling “The golden hour” of trauma patients.
-All local clubs and pubs get closed at 0330 AM. so, we are ready to receive all GSW and MVA due to drunk drivers, and of course, overdosed patients.
-As soon as we have done working with the ‘Golden hour Rule’ patients.
-We get busy to attend wake-up calls from the nursing homes and homes which includes the stroke patients or broken limbs.
-Sometimes, we tell the paramedic,” Can you just stop somewhere to get coffee while the siren is still on”.
+The night shift starts at 1900, and the hospital cafeteria closes at 1900.
+Thank God Dunkin Donut (DD) is inside the hospital vicinity that closes around 8 pm, then reopens at 0400.
+The night shift staff cannot afford to go to the Starbucks run because it is outside the hospital boundary.
+The nearest SB closes at 10 pm.
+Does anybody have time to get coffee while everybody is busy?
+Neither DD nor SB have any idea how much money they are losing by not serving coffee to the night shift staff.
+Sometimes, one of us will look at the clock and remind us, “oh my god, it’s already midnight.”
+We all positively take this reminder, “DD will be open soon.”
+The aroma’s smell of coffee and donuts reminds us that we have sat in heaven and talked to God.
+However, nobody has time to get coffee when DD opens.
+Of course, this is prime time for ED staff handling “The Golden Hour” of trauma patients.
+All local clubs and pubs close at 0330 AM. so, we are ready to receive all GSW and MVA due to drunk drivers and overdosed patients.
+As soon as we are done working with the ‘Golden hour Rule’ patients.
+We get busy attending wake-up calls from nursing homes and homes, including stroke patients and broken limbs.
+Sometimes, we tell the paramedic,” Can you just stop somewhere to get coffee while the siren is still on?”